• Skip to primary navigation

 Sous Vide Air Removal Methods

-I also cover all of this in my brand new book, Everyday Sous Vide: It’s All French to Me.
-Snag the book for lots of amazing sous vide recipes like this one!
+I also cover all of this in my cookbooks, Everyday Sous Vide: It’s All French to Me and Sous Vide Meal Prep.
+Snag the books for lots of amazing sous vide recipes and tips like this one!

 Don’t know about sous vide yet, but curious to learn more?
 Start here!
 I tell ya about everything you need to get viding.